royhodge/yt/README.md

 ### Installing

-We offer binary images of the latest releases here: http://latest.turtlecoin.lol

-If you would like to compile yourself, read on.
+We offer the latest releases here: https://latest.unibitx.org If you would like to compile yourself, read on.

 ### How To Compile